-The purpose of the Bank's Board Credit Committee is to ensure that effective credit governance is in place to provide for the adequate management, measurement, monitoring and control of credit risk including country risk.
+The purpose of the bank's Board Credit Committee is to ensure that effective credit governance is in place to provide for the adequate management, measurement, monitoring and control of credit risk including country risk.
 For the year under review, the committee is satisfied that it has fulfilled its obligations in terms of its mandate.
-In discharging its responsibilities as set out in the committee's terms of reference, the following were some of the key strategic focus areas for the year: supporting clients by offering repayment moratoriums to assist with management of their financial performance to survive the impact of COVID-19 and management of impairments, taking into account market changes necessitated by amongst others COVID-19.
+In discharging its responsibilities as set out in the committee's terms of reference, the following were some of the key strategic focus areas for the year: supporting clients by offering repayment moratoriums to assist with management of their financial performance to survive the current economic conditions and ensuring we maintain the right appetite for our credit offerings.